bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     prevents addition of new relationships, but existing ones will continue to appear.

+require_bug_type
+    If this is on, users are asked to choose a type when they file a new bug.

 default_bug_type
     This is the type that newly entered bugs are set to.